 As a former law enforcement officer to the federal government, Mr. Grasso knows exactly what it takes to advocate for your best legal outcome.
 Whether you are facing a petty disorderly persons offense in any one of New Jersey’s five hundred thirty seven Municipal Courts or a homicide charge in any of our state’s twenty one Superior Courts, Mr. Grasso will leave no stone unturned until he gets what you deserve.
 Contact us now and receive your free initial consultation to immediately obtain the vital information necessary to formulate your defense.

 - Four years enforcing the Code of Federal Regulations

-- More than twelve years of successful trial experience in the State of New Jersey
+- More than 18 years of successful trial experience in the State of New Jersey

 - Successfully conducted hundreds of pre-trial motions, bench and jury trials throughout the federal, state and municipal courts of New Jersey

 - Successfully argued appeals before the Appellate Division of the Superior Court of New Jersey